tutek1/DTLabs/07_Animation&Physics/lab07.md

 **Open** the `broken_pin.tscn` scene located in `3D/WorldObjects/BrokenPin/`.

 ### Colliders
 Firstly, to use our seesaw, we need to add a collider to the `RigidBody3D` called `SeeSaw` so that it is able to collide with the environment and the player.
 With more complex shapes than just cubes and spheres, you generally have **3 options** for creating the collider.
-We will go through all of them, and I will show you how you can create them.
+We will go through all of them, and I will show you how you can make them.

 #### Trimesh collider / Concave collider
 The most computationally expensive option, but the most precise, is to create a collider that is **identical to the mesh**.
 This option is only really used for precise terrain collision in landscapes (expansive lower-poly terrain and/or mountains).
 Most modern engines also **DO NOT support** this type of collider on a **non-static body**.